 Congruence is a construct that is expressed under the umbrella of consistency.
 Congruence is the harmony or compatibility between motivational goals and actual perceptions of reality.
 In other words, the way we perceive our interaction with the environment will have a certain correlation with our motivational goals (what we want so as to satisfy our basic needs), and the degree of agreement, is the degree of congruence.
 Incongruence signals (see Powers, 1973, perceptual control theory describing behaviour as a means of controlling perceptions) come from the feedback mechanism that contrasts our perceptions with our goals (see the diagram above where the loop between “Experiences and Behavior” connects to “Motivational Schemas”).

-Going back to our diagram above let us consider some of the dynamics of congruence and consistency.
 There are three ways the system can experience inconsistency, through approach incongruence, avoidance incongruence and discordance.
 These upset the neural harmony of the system and there is a system demand to reduce this stress or dissonance.
-Let’s look at each one individually.

 Approach Incongruence: If someone has a tendency to utilise avoidance motivational schemas, in other words, they have an established neural propensity to avoid perceived threats to their basic needs rather than approach goals to satisfy those needs, they can experience incongruent signals in regards to unfulfilled approach schemas (that may be much weaker than the avoidance schemas but nevertheless there).
 For example, a young man has a desire to meet a girl, but fear of rejection prevents him from introducing himself to a potential partner.
 The avoidant motivational schema is well established to protect the individual from the pain of rejection by another human being, and serves to protect whatever self-esteem and control over circumstances he has.
 However there is also a desire, a motivational schema, that would desire to approach, to apprehend, to secure a loving relationship with a partner and satisfy the need for attachment.
 But this desire is suppressed or overridden by the stronger avoidance schema, and thus the individual experiences approach incongruence.